hpi-swa-teaching/Smalltalkhub-Client/README.md

 ### Supported Features
-* login / logout for Smalltalkhub users
+* Login / Logout for Smalltalkhub users
-* list of own projects
+* List own projects
+* Search for any project
-* search for any project or user
+* Search for any user
+* Search for teams
-* display SmalltalkHub profile
+* Display someones SmalltalkHub profile
-* display project details
+* Display project details
+* Display team details
-* edit your own project details
+* Edit your own project details
-* add a project to your local Monticello
+* Add a project to your local Monticello

 ### SmalltalkHub API